IBM-Cloud/docs/services/IoT/reference/device_model.md

 ## Extended attributes
 {: #extended_attributes}

-In addition to core attributes listed above, there are additional attributes that are treated as extensions to the core device model.
+In addition to core attributes listed above in the Attributes section, there are additional attributes that are treated as extensions to the core device model.
 Simple queries about the device return information from the core device model, but not the extensions.
 Information from the extensions must be specifically requested.